selfdriven-foundation/selfdriven-coop/docs/index.md

 title: Home
 ---

-# Organisational System for Cooperatives
+## Organisational Systems for Cooperatives

 Cooperatives succeed when members can **see**, **prove**, and **coordinate** shared value fairly.

 The selfdriven Organisational System is designed exactly for that.

-## 1. Identity & Membership you can trust
+### 1. Identity & Membership you can trust

 Co-ops need clarity on *who is a member and what rights they hold*.